 - Love story of Ras Kapoor and Sawai Jagat Singh

-Today there is little evidence about the fort being haunted.
+Today there is little evidence about the Nahargarh Fort being haunted.
 Many people visit this place during the night to have a haunted experience, unfortunately, they are disappointed.
-The accidents on Nahargarh Fort road during the night are a common occurrence.
+The accidents on the Fort road during the night are a common occurrence.
 Some attribute these accidents to ghosts.
 In my opinion, drink and drive is a major cause of accidents.

 Things To See & Do

 Madhvendra Bhawan, a palace as mentioned above was built by Sawai Madho Singh II consisting of nine chambers for the concubines or as the records put it, queens.

 There is a section for the king too.
 It is astoundingly beautiful with painted chambers.
 Here is a picture from one such room.

 The palace consists of a maze of courtyards, passageways, and terraces.
 Each female section is connected with two passageways.
 The first one was meant only for the king with a design that facilitated the discreet movement of the king.
 This was to rule out a feeling of jealousy among concubines.
 The second passage was meant to facilitate the socializing between concubines.